AndreiFabon/PersonalWeb/index.markdown

 title: Home
 ---

-# Welcome to TD’s Site
+# Welcome to My Website

 You're looking at the digital grindset of a Signals Operator in the making.
 Cyber.
 Comms.
 Code.
 Commitment.